 You know, in the end, it really comes down to luck!

 Well as recently as 3 months, Dick and I began editing his favorite tracks from that unknown last trio recording session.
 He picked his takes and was in the middle of sending me his edit notes when he passed.
 Luckily, there’s that ‘luck” word again, he sent me his original hi res copies of his favorite takes.

 Dick was working on his final edit notes to complete the trio record just before he died.
 Dick said “I will send you my notes in a few days once I finish my score for my son John’s new film”.
 He was scoring a film for his son who lives and works in Hollywood.

 Well, Dick, I’m happy to finish up these tracks for you without your notes.
 I’m sure you will be happy in Heaven and will assist in any way that you can.

-I will call this record, The Dick Hindman Trio, The Lost Recordings
+I will call this record, The Lost Recordings

 This represents Dick’s last recording with his favorite trio, the great drummer Colin Bailey and bassist Seward McCain.
 With guest appearance by bassist Glen Richmond.